Code-Institute-Solutions/churnometer/README.md

 * We want an ML model to cluster similar customer behaviour.
 It is an unsupervised model.
 * Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
 * The model success metrics are
-	* at least 0.45 for average silhouette score
+	* at least 0.45 for the average silhouette score
-	* The ML model is considered a failure if: model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
+	* The ML model is considered a failure if the model suggests from more than 15 clusters (might become too difficult to interpret in practical terms)
 * The output is defined as an additional column appended to the dataset.
-This column represents the clusters suggestions.
+This column represents the cluster's suggestions.
 It is a categorical and nominal variable, represented by numbers, starting at 0.
-* Heuristics: Currently, there is no approach to group similar customers
+* Heuristics: Currently, there is no approach to grouping similar customers
-* The training data to fit the model come from the Telco Customer.
+* The training data to fit the model comes from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - features: all variables, but customerID, TotalCharges, Churn, and tenure